plivo/plivo-go/README.md

 ### To Install Stable release

-You can use the SDK using the `go` command.
+You can use the Stable release using the `go` command.

     $ go get github.com/plivo/plivo-go